engineerkong/Sim2Real-HPs/README.md

 ```
 cd myGym

-# Train policy on mygym by using kong and pnp
+# Train policy on mygym by using kong and pnp (after using hydra, use json now will cause error)
-python train.py --config ./configs/train_pnp_kong.json
+# python train.py --config ./configs/train_pnp_kong.json

+# Train policy on mygym by using kong and pnp (using hydra and wandb)
+python train_hydra.py
 ```